Round and Resilience-Optimal Approximate Agreement on Trees and Block Graphs: Round-Optimal Protocol for Trees

 This yields a protocol with optimal round complexity up to $t = c \cdot n$ corruptions for any constant $c \in [1/3, 1/2)$, assuming a public key infrastructure and digital signatures, i.e., in the authenticated setting.
-This leads to the following corollary. \begin{corollary} In the authenticated setting, there is a protocol that solves $\approximateagreement$ on any input space tree $\tree$ in $O\bigl(\tfrac{\log \diameter(\tree)}{\log\log \diameter(\tree)}\bigr)$ rounds even when up to $t = c \cdot n$ (where $c$ is a constant in $[1/3, 1/2)$) of the $n$ parties are Byzantine. \end{corollary} We add that the cryptographic assumptions lead to a protocol secure against a \emph{computationally bounded} adversary.
+This leads to the following corollary. \begin{corollary} There is a synchronous protocol that solves $\approximateagreement$ on any input space tree $\tree$ in $O\bigl(\tfrac{\log \diameter(\tree)}{\log\log \diameter(\tree)}\bigr)$ rounds in authenticated settings even when up to $t = c \cdot n$ of the $n$ parties are Byzantine, where $c$ is a constant in $[1/3, 1/2)$. \end{corollary} We add that the cryptographic assumptions lead to a protocol secure against a \emph{computationally bounded} adversary.
 When the digital signatures are replaced with real-world instantiations, the security of the protocol holds except with negligible probability (in the digital signature scheme's security parameter).